pleiad/BBCTester/README.md

 # BBCTester
-Black Box Compiler Tester
+Black-Box Compiler Tester

-A simple library for black-box testing of compilers from the Compiler Design and Implementation course at UChile.
+A simple library for black-box testing of compilers from the [Compiler Design and Implementation course at UChile](https://users.dcc.uchile.cl/~etanter/CC5116/).

-documentation, release, etc: TBD (very soon!)

 ## Dependencies
 - dune (>= 2.9)